 |UserType||Self.UserType||No||The Office 365 audit type (Admin, Regular, System)|

 |User||Edm.String||No||UPN of the user|

-The Dynamics 365 for Customer Engagement apps schema contains fields specific to Dynamics 365 for Customer Engagement apps and partner teams.
+The Customer Engagement (on-premises) schema contains fields specific to Customer Engagement (on-premises) and partner teams.

 |Instance Url||Edm.String||No||URL to the instance|

 |Item Url||Edm.String||No||URL to the record emitting the log|